Kansas City Clergyman Seeks Way To Pastor Across The Political Divide

 I mean, part of the challenge in the last presidential election for Democrats is they were tone deaf to the concerns of people who were on the right, and lost an election they thought they had in the bag.
 And I think that's true in the congregation.
 That I've got to be able to understand why are some people saying, "Finally, we've got a president who's doing something," while other people are fearful and saying or angry and saying, "We have to go protest."

-I want help both sides be able to hear the legitimate and sometimes not necessarily legitimate concerns of the other.
+I want to help both sides be able to hear the legitimate and sometimes not necessarily legitimate concerns of the other.
 My aim is not to see 40 percent of my congregation walk away saying, "I don't know if I want to come back."
 And I've said to pastors across the country, I've said, "It's easy to irritate people.
 It's harder to influence people."

 My hope is that I've influenced people on both sides to come together and find out, OK what's reasonable, what makes sense, and then what is in keeping with the Gospel.
 How does where we go, you know, when we walk out of the church and are thinking about this, influenced by our faith in Christ?